British conductor Sir Andrew Davis dies aged 80

 He had been managing the disease for between one and a half to two years, but it became acute shortly after his 80th birthday on February 2.

-Sir Andrew was principal conductor of the Toronto Symphony Orchestra from 1975-88; chief conductor of the BBC Symphony Orchestra from 1989-2000; Glyndebourne Festival Opera music director 1988-2000 and held the honorary title of Conductor Emeritus from the Royal Liverpool Philharmonic Orchestra.

-On X the Royal Opera House paid tribute to Sir Andrew and said: “We are saddened to hear of the death of conductor Sir Andrew Davis.
+On X the Royal Opera House paid tribute and said: “We are saddened to hear of the death of conductor Sir Andrew Davis.

-“In a career spanning over 5 decades, he was the artistic leader of several of the world’s most distinguished opera and symphonic institutions including @BBCSO and @glyndebourne.”
+“In a career spanning over 5 decades, he was the artistic leader of several of the world’s most distinguished opera and symphonic institutions.”

 A follow-up post said: “He made his Royal Opera debut in 1983 conducting Der Rosenkavalier and last conducted Capriccio (in concert) in 2013.